symfony/symfony-docs/quick_tour/flex_recipes.rst

     $ composer require profiler

 Yes!
 This is another alias!
-And Flex *also* installs another recipe, which automates the configuration of Symfony's WebProfilerBundle.
+And Flex *also* installs another recipe, which automates the configuration of Symfony's Profiler.
 What's the result?
 Refresh!

 See that black bar on the bottom?
 That's the web debug toolbar, and it's your new best friend.
 By hovering over each icon, you can get information about what controller